 particular evangelistic style, whether it be confrontational, intellectual,

 serving, invitational, testimonial, or interpersonal.

 way you're not doing it!"

-G. K. Chesterton once
+G. K. Chesterton once said

-that we do not lose our taste for bad company, and that we make sure that we are
+we do not lose our taste for bad company, and that we make sure that we are

 following in the footsteps of Him who is a "friend of sinners" (Matthew 11:19).